ashokarchitect2025/serverless-lab/README.md

 ### Create API

 **To create the API**
-1. Go to API Gateway console
+1. Go to the API Gateway console
 2. Click Create API
 3. Scroll down and select "Build" for REST API
 4. Give the API name as "DynamoDBOperations", keep everything as is, click "Create API"

 ![Create REST API](./images/create-new-api.jpg)

-5. Each API is collection of resources and methods that are integrated with backend HTTP endpoints, Lambda functions, or other AWS services.
+5. Each API is a collection of resources and methods that are integrated with backend HTTP endpoints, Lambda functions, or other AWS services.
 Typically, API resources are organized in a resource tree according to the application logic.
 At this time you only have the root resource, but let's add a resource next.
 Click "Create Resource"

 6. Input "DynamoDBManager" in the Resource Name.
 Click "Create Resource"